-- 1. All players present at the start of a game will be placed in the batting order and must bat in their assigned spots for each at bat thereafter.
-There will be no substitutions in the batting order.
-Regardless of circumstance and to emphasize sportsmanship and inclusion, coaches will NEVER encourage batters to make an out intentionally.
-Enforcement of this rule may be by the umpire, coordinator or commissioner of baseball; and may lead to suspension of coaching privileges. - 2.
+- 1. The batting order will include all players present for the game.
+There are no batting substitutes.
+Regardless of circumstance and to emphasize sportsmanship and inclusions, coaches will NEVER encourage batters to make an out intentionally.
+Enforcement of this rule may be by the umpire, league coordinators, or the Commissioner of Baseball; and may lead to suspension of coaching privileges. - 2.
 There will be nine fielders and the defensive team must field a catcher at all times. - 3.
-If a team has less than 9 players in the batting lineup, the first time through the batting order an automatic out will be assessed to those vacated spots in the batting lineup.
-These will be assessed at the 8th and/or 9th spot in the batting order.
-If a player arrives late, but before the end of the second inning (Rule 3.5) an automatic out will not be assessed for that place in the batting order if it has not yet been reached in the game. - 4.
 The head coach will submit the batting order to the official scorekeeper 5 minutes prior to the start of the game.
 Batting orders may be adjusted to account for players arriving prior to the first pitch being thrown.
-After that Rules 3.4, 3.5 and 3.6 apply. - 5.
-A late arriving player will be added to the bottom of the batting order.
-Any player arriving after the first pitch of the second inning will not be allowed to participate. - 6.
+After that Rules 3.4, 3.5, and 3.6 apply.

+- 4. Players arriving after the start of the game, but before the first pitch is thrown in the second inning, remain eligible players.
+A late arriving player is added at the end of the batting order.
 Unless there is an injury, no defensive player may come off the bench in the middle of his team's defensive half-inning, including a late arriving player.
-Exception: when a team is playing shorthanded on defense, a late arriving player may play any vacant defensive position, but under no circumstance are players to be shifted around in the middle of an inning to allow a late arriving player to cause another player to vacate a defensive position to be assumed by the late arriving player.

-- 7. Any late arriving player playing a partial defensive inning will be deemed to have played an inning for purpose of the every other inning rule. - 8.
+Exception: when a team is playing shorthanded on defense, a late arriving player may play any vacant defensive position, but under no circumstance are players to be shifted around in the middle of an inning to allow a late arriving player to cause another player to vacate a defensive position to be assumed by the late arriving player. - 5.
+Any late arriving player playing a partial defensive inning will be deemed to have played an inning for purpose of the every other inning rule. - 6.
 Every player must play in the field at least every other inning.
 Fielding substitutions and batting order are independent of each other.
-No changes are allowed in the batting order once the game has begun or in the field once the inning has begun except in case of injury, illness, or umpire's ejection, or in the case of a late arriving player per Rule 3.4
+No changes are allowed in the batting order once the game has begun.
+No substitutions are allowed in the field once the inning has begun except in case of injury, illness, or umpire's ejection, or in the case of a late arriving player per Rule 3.4